fubinf/sedrila/docs/viewer.md

 In particular, it renders command protocols such that they become easy to read.
 It also helps students check the correctness of their command protocols.

+**Note:** A new version of `viewer` is currently being implemented.
+The description below refers to the old version, which is still available under the name `viewer1`.

 ## 1. Basic use